cjpenni/departmental-honors/rag_pipeline/README.md

 Now you are ready for retrieval with Amazon Products!

-*Disclaimer*: You will need to change the paths in both scripts to reflect your setup before running Run both scripts as batch jobs using title_embed.sh.
+*Disclaimer*: You will need to change the paths in both scripts to reflect your setup before running.

+Run both scripts as batch jobs using title_embed.sh.
 The last line `python create_faiss_index.py`, should be replaced with `python 1_embed_titles.py` and `python 2_create_faiss_index.py` respectively.
 Run one and then the other.